itisrohit/RunicAxor/README.md

 # RunicAxor

 RunicAxor is a lightweight code execution engine that uses Docker containers to securely execute code in isolated environments.
-It currently supports **JavaScript** and **Python**.
+It currently supports **NodeJs** and **Python**.

 ## Features
 - Secure execution of code with resource constraints (memory, CPU, and no network access).